Kung Fu Yoga: Production

 Principal photography began in Beijing in September 2015, before moving to Xi'an and Dubai on 27 September and ended on 30 October.
 Filming then continued in Beijing and India in December.
 Filming also took place in Iceland.

 The film originally began as a Sino-Indian co-production.
 However, its Indian production partner Viacom 18 eventually pulled out of the production.
 Viacom 18 stated: "We had every intent to collaborate with ‘Kung Fu Yoga.’
 However things didn't work out as planned.
 But we are optimistic about more such partnerships in the future."

-The film was produced primarily by the Chinese studios Taihe Entertainment and Shinework Pictures.
+The film was produced primarily by the Chinese studios Taihe Entertainment and Shinework Pictures, while other production companies include Sparkle Roll Media and Sparkle Roll Culture & Entertainment Development, as well as India's Top Entertainment.

 According to director Stanley Tong, Bollywood star Aamir Khan was initially offered a major role in the film, but he could not take up the offer due to scheduling conflicts, as he was busy shooting for his own film, the blockbuster Dangal (2016).
 The ending dance number in Kung Fu Yoga was choreographed by Bollywood musical dance choreographer Farah Khan.